 Multi Domain Support¶

-Using the command line tools it’s possible to link a hostname to a site node, making it possible to have a multi domain installation in Neos.
+Using the command line tools or the site-management backend module it’s possible to link a hostname to a site node, making it possible to have a multi domain installation in Neos.
 This way you can for example create a multilingual website using a ‘multi-tree concept’.

 There are still a few bugs related to URI resolving in this area; it needs to be more thoroughly tested.